mongodb/mongo-c-driver/doc/mongoc_cursor_next.rst

 This function returns true if a valid bson document was read from the cursor.
 Otherwise, false if there was an error or the cursor was exhausted.

-Errors can be determined with the :symbol:`mongoc_cursor_error() <mongoc_cursor_error>` function.
+Errors can be determined with the :symbol:`mongoc_cursor_error()` function.

 Lifecycle
 ---------

 The bson objects set in this function are ephemeral and good until the next call.
-This means that you must copy the returned bson if you wish to retain it beyond the lifetime of a single call to :symbol:`mongoc_cursor_next() <mongoc_cursor_next>`.
+This means that you must copy the returned bson if you wish to retain it beyond the lifetime of a single call to :symbol:`mongoc_cursor_next()`.